 Accommodation: Hotel Thira booked by email

-One has already seen a thousand pictures of Santorini and its famous "Caldera".
+You have seen a thousand pictures of Santorini and its famous "Caldera".
 So roughly I had an idea of the island and rather scared of all the tourists.
-But when you are really there you can not escape the beauty.
-Powerful and unique!
-As you take for two days also gladly times the Asian crowds and tourist traps in purchase.
-The price-performance ratio is certainly not right here.
+But when you are really there you simply cannot escape the beauty.
+Huge and unique!
+People like to accept the Asian crowds and tourist traps for two days.
+The price-performance ratio is definitely not right here.

-We spend the night near downtown Fira Hotel Thira for a whopping 120 € per night.
-The apartment is large, the terrace nice and with sea view (not on the crater rim) and the owners really very helpful.
+We spend the night near downtown Fira Hotel Thira* for a mere 120 € per night.
+The apartment is large, the terrace is beautiful and has a sea view (not on the crater rim) and the owners really helpful.
 All in all, nothing special.

-In principle, we make the full tourist program: mule track, cable car, food with crater view, small hike from Fira to Imerovigli on the breathtaking Caldera along.
+In principle we do the full tourist program: Mule path, cable car, food with a crater view, short hike from Fira to Imerovigli at the breathtaking Caldera along.
 Of course, we also go shopping for souvenirs.

-On the second day we rent a Jimny with an open roof!
-After all, that's our last day.
-We are cruising and reviewing our 3 week trip.
-We drive to Oía and a Ammoudi in the north, further into the interior of the island Pirgos and finally to the black lava beach of Perissa.
+On the second day we finally rent a Jimny with an open roof!
+After all, it's our last day.
+We cruise and review our 3-week trip.
+We're going to Oía and Ammoudi in the North, further into the interior of the island Pirgos and finally to the black lava beach of Perissa.

-The hotel owner drives us in the evening then still nice way to the airport.
-A tiny section of our lives comes to an end.
-Especially with kids this moment will never come again.
+The hotel owner then kindly drives us to the airport in the evening.
+A tiny section of our lives is coming to an end.
+This moment will never come again, especially with kids.

-I think you must have seen Santorini at least once in your life!
+I think you have to Santorini have seen at least once in a lifetime!
 The view over the crater rim is really unique and stunning!
-Whether one has or wants to spend his entire holiday there now, is an open question.
-For me personally two days have been enough ...
-Next time I would treat myself to a luxury hotel right on the hillside :)
+It remains to be seen whether you have to spend your entire vacation there or not.
+For me personally, two days were completely enough.
+Next time I would treat myself to a luxury hotel right on the slope :)

-Absolutely outside the high season!
+Definitely outside the high season!
 The best months are May, June and September.
-Then it is already / still nice and warm, but the tourist crowds (not yet) there.
-Attention: Late in September, some facilities and restaurants are already closed and many resorts seem a bit "extinct".
-The temperatures were on average about 25 degrees.
-We also had days with 30 degrees, when it was windy it was rather 23 degrees.
-But every day there was sunshine.
+Then it is already / still nice and warm, but the tourist crowds are not (yet) there.
+Warning: late in September some facilities and restaurants are already closed and many resorts seem somewhat "extinct".
+The average temperature for us was around 25 degrees.
+We also had days with 30 degrees, when it got windy it was more like 23 degrees.
+But there was sunshine every day.

-The timetables can be seen in advance on the Internet at gtp.gr, very convenient.
-However, without prices.
-But we always booked on the spot in the ticket office, because you could partly specify on the Internet no children and the tickets had to pick up at the counter before.
-The ferry connections are also in the low season regularly, but rather unknown destinations are rarely approached.
-Of course, the big, slow ferries are cheaper than the speedboats, of course.
+You can get the timetables watch in advance on the Internet at gtp.gr, very convenient.
+But without prices.
+We always preferred to book on-site in the ticket office, as some of the children could not be specified online and should have picked up the tickets at the counter beforehand.
+The ferry connections are also regular in the off-season, but rather unknown destinations are rarely used.
+The large, slow ferries are of course cheaper than the speed boats, of course.
 Children under 5 years pay nothing.

-In the low season it is not a problem to get a rental car and at very favorable conditions.
-Book on the spot I can only recommend, although otherwise I would like to book on the Internet ...
-The streets are partly not paved, but still passable.
+In the off-season it is no problem to get a rental car and at very affordable conditions.
+I can only recommend booking locally, although I usually like to book everything online ...
+Some of the roads are unpaved, but still passable.
 The road network is very well developed everywhere.
-Mostly you have a great panorama over the island world of the Cyclades!
+Most of the time you have a great panorama over the island world of the Cyclades!

-On the tourist islands the bus system is very good!
-Only on Mykonos was it with our remote accommodation rather difficult.
-A very cheap way to explore the islands even without a rental car.
+The bus system on the tourist islands is very good!
+Only on Mykonos was it rather difficult with our remote accommodation.
+A very cheap way to explore the islands without a rental car.

-In principle, we had no problems getting accommodation on the different islands.
-The easiest way was over booking.com, There is no lack of choice, as all four islands are relatively touristy.
-However, I found it hard to find something sensible on Naxos.
-Many places seemed a bit deserted or the facilities had a somewhat morbid charm.
-On Santorini I would book in advance.
-The beautiful and good accommodations are booked well in advance, even in low season.
-Mykonos and Santorini are equally priced (overpriced).
+In principle we had no problems getting accommodation on the different islands.
+The easiest way was to get it over booking.com* to book spontaneously.
+There is no shortage of choices, as all of the four islands are relatively touristy.
+I found it hard, though Naxos to find something reasonable on site.
+Many places seemed a little extinct or the facilities had a somewhat morbid charm.
+At Santorini I would definitely book in advance.
+The beautiful and good accommodations are fully booked well in advance, even in the off-season.
+Mykonos and Santorini are priced the same (equally overpriced).
 Naxos and Ios are again very passable with about 60 € / night.

 Three weeks on four islands.
-Mykonos, the Stylish.
+Mykonos, the stylish one.
 Naxos, the varied.
-Ios, the relaxed.
-Santorini, the beautiful one.
-A great experience and the four islands could not be more different!
-Traveling with kids was sometimes exhausting, sometimes a moment for eternity.
-We as a family have grown even more together.
+Ios, the relaxed one.
+Santorini, the beautiful.
+A great experience and the four islands couldn't be more different!
+Traveling with kids was sometimes very tiring, sometimes a moment for eternity.
+We as a family have definitely grown together even more.